Phase-shifted remote photoplethysmography for estimating heart rate and blood pressure from facial video: Methodology

 \subsection{Preprocessing and ground truth generation}

 The preprocessing step extracts normalized ROI regions from input images to remove redundant background information.
-The pretrained MTCNN ~\citep{zhang2016joint} model is utilized to detect facial regions, and an ROI is decided to include facial regions within a short video clip.
+The pretrained MTCNN \cite{zhang2016joint} model is utilized to detect facial regions, and an ROI is decided to include facial regions within a short video clip.
+Following DeepPhys~\cite{chen2018deepphys}, we use a fixed bounding box for each video with the scaling factor of 1.6 to address missed detections and handle subject movements.
 The ROI regions are cropped and resized into the size of 128$\times$128, and their brightness is normalized into the range between 0 and 1 to reduce the effect of light conditions.
-The cropped ROI sequence is sampled at 25 frames per second (FPS) and split into the window length of 150 frames which corresponds to 6 seconds following the previous method~\citep{chen2023remote}.
+The cropped ROI sequence is sampled at 25 frames per second (FPS) and split into the window length of 150 frames which corresponds to 6 seconds following the previous method~\cite{chen2023remote}.

 To generate the ground truth data, the ABP signals are synchronized with the facial videos, and they are sampled at 25 Hz.
-The ABP signals are split into the window length of 6 seconds, and pseudo PPG signals are generated by conducting standardization, detrending, and bandpass filtering.
-To generate pseudo PPG signals from ABP signals, the detrending algorithm proposed by \cite{tarvainen2002advanced} is employed for removing the effect of BP variations.
-Following the previous work~\citep{nowara2021benefit}, bandpass filtering is conducted on physiological signals with a pre-defined range between 0.5 Hz and 3.0 Hz.
+The ABP signals are split into the window length of 6 seconds, and pseudo PPG signals are generated by conducting standardization, detrending, and bandpass filtering (BPF).
+To generate pseudo PPG signals from ABP signals, the detrending algorithm proposed by Tarvainen et al.~\cite{tarvainen2002advanced} is employed for removing the effect of BP variations.
+Following the previous work~\cite{nowara2021benefit}, BPF is conducted on physiological signals with a pre-defined range between 0.5 Hz and 3.0 Hz.
 Fast Fourier Transform is conducted to compute the power spectral density (PSD) of pseudo PPG signals, and the heart rate is computed by analyzing the frequency corresponding to the maximum amplitude of the PSD.
 Ground truth values for SBP and DBP are computed by averaging peak and valley values of ABP signals within each window.